bomaidea/courses/course1-java/course1.md

 ### String (composite data type)

-If you have interger numbers, floating point numbers, boleans and chars you may need Strings, for write word and sentences.
-So the java developer have written also the String.
+If you have interger numbers, floating point numbers, booleans and chars you may need Strings, to write words and sentences.
+So the java developers have written also the String.
 So is not a native data type, but is used very offen.
 It is a composition of chars.

 ```
 String stringVariable = "my sentence, or my word";
 ```

-For insert special chars it works as chars, so you can use `\n` for curriege return or `\"`.
+To insert special chars it works as char, so you can use `\n` for curriege return or `\"`.

 ### Usage of variables.

-Variables can be declared in any part of you code.
-Can be printed, and can be changed his value any time.
-But can't be changed his type.
+Variables can be declared in any part of your code.
+Can be printed, and their value can be changed any time.
+But their type can't be changed.

 File `VariableExecise.java`